elfakyn/knowledge/src/cloud/aws/services/s3_bucket_policy_weird_behaviors.md

 The same happens with roles, except it displays `AROAxxxxxxxxxxxxxxxxx`

 Access within the same account will break if it is granted using the bucket policy (and not an identity-based policy).
-But typically, same-account s3 access is granted using identity-based policies and not bucket policies, so access will not break in most cases.
+But typically, same-account s3 access is granted using identity-based policies and not bucket policies, so same-account access will not break in most cases.

 #### The AWS documentation is plain wrong